 Staff Members and Interns

 Consultation of the Main Book Collection and journals is available during Library hours, or special arrangements can be made to visit the Library at other times.
-Consultation of the Rare Book Collection is by appointment only and with the accompaniment of a librarian.
+Consultation of the Rare Book Collection is by appointment only and requires the presence of a librarian.
 Books from the Main Collection and journals may be checked out and taken to work areas.
-The checkout period is one month.
+The checkout period is one year.

 Selby Gardens is a member of The Council on Botanical and Horticultural Libraries.